 I grew up building plastic and balsa model kits and built a few airplane and boat models from scratch.
 My first real car naturally led to car repair.
 I set-up my first differential ring and pinion gear at the age of 17.
 The special tools I needed were less expensive than paying someone else to do the work.
 That gear set was still working after several years of street use, and weekend drag racing.
 The same rear end was in my circle track race car for three years, and was still working when I sold that car.
 I still have the special tools today.

 At one time or another I've disassembled just about every type of machine, device, or appliance.
-If it breaks, I'm going to take it apart to see if it might be fixed.
+If it breaks, I'm going to take it apart to see what's in there and if it might be fixable.
 My success rate is far from 100%.
 That's perfectly ok, anything repaired is money saved.
+Anything that cannot be repaired is a learning experience.

 MINITURIZATION has made repairs more difficult to accomplish.
 Computers and electronics have become more and more miniaturized.
 The first desktop computers had plenty of air around the various internal components.
 It was relatively easy to get in there and install upgrades.
 Every year they get smaller and more powerful, while manufacturer's seem to pay less and less attention to repair.
 I recently upgraded memory in my NetBook.
-Getting all those little components and microscopic screws back where they belonged was a trial.
-Cell phones have become one of the hardest things to repair.
+Components had to come apart in layers.
+Getting all those circuit boards and microscopic screws back where they belonged was a trial.

 While I have practically zero formal training in any specific field, I do have many years of practical, hands-on, experience at all sorts of repairs.
-Something I inherited is the ability to soak up practical knowledge first-hand, or from a book.
-Now with the internet, the answer to just about any question can be on my screen in moments.
+Something I inherited is the ability to soak up practical knowledge first-hand, or from a manual.
+Now with the internet, the answer to just about any question can be found in a few moments.
+Do not waste time with YouTube videos unless you have a great internet connection and lots of time to listen to useless babble.
+A short, written description, with maybe a photo is a much faster download that can be printed and carried out to the shop.

-When taking anything apart, I learned to place each piece in the order and same orientation it came out.
+When taking anything apart, I learned to place each piece in the order and same orientation it came off.
 Then, when It's time to put things back together, the parts will be in the correct order and facing the right way around.
-Do not let some curious bystander start fiddling with them.
-That does happen, or there could be a major delay before you can start reassembly.
-Mission creep can add years to a project.
-Taking pictures or even movies of the disassembly process is now almost free.
+Do not let some curious bystander start fiddling with your nice neat arrangement.
+Projects cannot always be completed the same day.
+Some of my projects have taken years to complete.
+When parts cannot be left in a neat arrangement as they came off, take pictures of everything.
 Thank the Lord for digital cameras!
 Once I started taking digital pictures, it was only a small step to posting them, and this web site was born.

 Information is easier than ever to find.
 There are plenty of repair sites and forums on the web where you can get specific information for any problem.
 Search for make, model, year, and the problem you are having.
 Chances are your problem is far from unique.
 In most cases someone has already fixed it, and posted the procedure.
 People are great!
 The web gives us many ways to help each other.
 It is truly staggering to read some of the forums and realize how many people are spending hours of their own time just helping others.